Access to PMD for:

-PMD provides monthly financial information about prescribing costs against budgets, to enable management of the drugs element of unified budgets.
+PMD provides monthly financial information about prescribing costs against budgets.
+This allows the drugs element of unified budgets to be managed.

-The figures shown on this report are for monitoring purposes only and do not reflect the actual charge.
+The figures shown on this report are for monitoring purposes only.
+They do not reflect the actual charge.

 - the indicative prescribing budget for the current financial year (not shown in April or May)